Common Room vs Clay

 Common Room is built for software companies with product-led, community-led, or developer-led growth motions.
 It captures buying signals from 50+ native integrations (product usage, community engagement on Slack and GitHub, social activity, job changes, and website visits) and unifies them into a single profile through its Person360 identity resolution engine.

 Clay is the builder's platform for GTM engineers and revenue operations teams who want full control over their enrichment and automation workflows.
-Its spreadsheet-style interface connects to 150+ data providers through waterfall enrichment, meaning you query multiple sources in sequence and pay credits only when a result is found.
+Rated 4.9 out of 5 stars across 312 G2 reviews, Clay's spreadsheet-style interface connects to 150+ data providers through waterfall enrichment, meaning you query multiple sources in sequence and pay credits only when a result is found.

-Claygent, Clay's AI research agent, browses websites and extracts structured data at scale, handling research that doesn't exist in any database.
+Claygent, Clay's AI research agent, browses websites and extracts structured data at scale, handling research that does not exist in any database.
 Clay suits teams with the technical appetite to build custom workflows.
-The tradeoff: the learning curve is steep enough that an entire job category, the GTM Engineer, has emerged around Clay expertise, and credit consumption can be hard to predict before running enrichment at scale.
+The tradeoff: the learning curve is steep enough that an entire job category, the GTM Engineer, has emerged around Clay expertise; especially with variable-price AI models that reconcile actual token costs after execution, credit consumption can be hard to predict before running enrichment at scale.

 Both platforms help GTM teams find, enrich, and engage buyers.
 But neither owns the underlying B2B data at scale.
 Common Room aggregates signals from connected sources and third-party enrichment providers.
 Clay waterfalls across a marketplace of external databases.
 When the quality and completeness of the data itself is the bottleneck, both platforms inherit the limitations of their sources.